-The other achievement of the campaign, was it drew out just how much the businesses in the town care about the town; how when they are united in a common cause that so much can be achieved.
+The other achievement of the campaign is that it drew out just how much local businesses care about the town; how, when they are united in a common cause, so much can be achieved.
 The formation of the Chamber of Commerce came from this desire.

 Since its foundation, Glastonbury Chamber of Commerce has grown rapidly to become one of the largest in Mendip.
 In 2019 the Chamber was renamed ‘Glastonbury Chamber of Commerce and Tourism’ to reflect the importance of visitor-related businesses to the area.

-The Chamber works closely with the other attractions of the town: Glastonbury Abbey; the Rural Life Museum; the Chalice Well; the National Trust (who look after Glastonbury Tor; and the Avalon Marshes Centre and contributes to local promotion initiatives including a Glastonbury Business map- a free map for the town highlighting local businesses, accommodation, restaurants, pubs and cafes., and sponsorship of Glastonbury High-street entry into the 2019 Somerset Arts week and Mural trail.
+The Chamber works closely with the other attractions of the town: Glastonbury Abbey; the Rural Life Museum; the Chalice Well; the National Trust (who look after Glastonbury Tor) and the Avalon Marshes Centre.
+It contributes to local promotion initiatives including a Glastonbury Business map – a free map for the town highlighting local businesses, accommodation, restaurants, pubs and cafes, and sponsorship of Glastonbury High Street entry into the 2019 Somerset Arts week and Mural trail.

 The Chamber are also introducing Late night shopping events on Glastonbury High Street.
-The first will take place on the 2nd of August from 6pm-9pm.
+The first will take place on 2nd August from 6pm-9pm.
 More will take place throughout the year.

-With its large membership from various industrial sectors, the Chamber is rightly called “The Voice of Business”; we are the first point of call for organisations and the media seeking the opinion on what Glastonbury business community thinks.
+With its large membership from various industrial sectors, the Chamber is rightly called “The Voice of Business”.
+We are the first port of call for organisations and the media seeking the opinion on what the Glastonbury business community thinks.
 The Chamber website has had an update for 2019 and contains a directory of all member businesses, so don’t forget to add your details, the directory is free to join for members.